-This section summarizes some related works regarding the coverage problem and presents specific aspects of the PeCO protocol common with other literature works.
+In this section, some related works regarding the coverage problem is summarized, and specific aspects of the PeCO protocol from the works presented in the literature are presented.

 The most discussed coverage problems in literature can be classified in three categories (Li and Vasilakos 2013) according to their respective monitoring objective.
 Hence, area coverage (Misra, Kumar, and Obaidat 2011) means that every point inside a fixed area must be monitored, while target coverage (Yang and Chin 2014a) refers to the objective of coverage for a finite number of discrete points called targets, and barrier coverage (He et al. 2014; Kim and Cobb 2013) focuses on preventing intruders from entering into the region of interest.
-In (Deng, Jiguo Yu, and Chen 2012) authors transform the area coverage problem into the target coverage one, taking into account the intersection points among disks of sensors nodes or between disks of sensor nodes and boundaries.
-In (Huang and Tseng 2005) authors prove that if the perimeters of the sensors are sufficiently covered it will be the case for the whole area.
+In (Deng, Jiguo Yu, and Chen 2012) authors transform the area coverage problem into the target coverage one taking into account the intersection points among disks of sensors nodes or between disk of sensor nodes and boundaries.
+In (Huang and Tseng 2005a) authors prove that if the perimeters of sensors are sufficiently covered it will be the case for the whole area.
 They provide an algorithm in $O(nd \log d)$ time to compute the perimeter-coverage of each sensor. d denotes the maximum number of sensors that are neighbors to a sensor, and n is the total number of sensors in the network.
 In PeCO protocol, instead of determining the level of coverage of a set of discrete points, our optimization model is based on checking the perimeter-coverage of each sensor to activate a minimal number of sensors.

-The major approach to extend network lifetime while preserving coverage is to divide/organize the sensors into a suitable number of set covers (disjoint or non-disjoint) (Wang 2011), where each set completely covers a region of interest, and to successively activate these set covers.
-The network activity can be planned in advance and scheduled for the entire network lifetime or organized in periods, and the set of active sensor nodes decided at the beginning of each period (Ling and Znati 2009).
-In fact, many authors propose algorithms working in such a periodic fashion (Vu 2009; Yan et al. 2008; Padmayathy and Chitra 2010).
+The major approach to extend network lifetime while preserving coverage is to divide/organize the sensors into a suitable number of set covers (disjoint or nondisjoint)(Wang 2011), where each set completely covers a region of interest, and to activate these set covers successively.
+The network activity can be planned in advance and scheduled for the entire network lifetime or organized in periods, and the set of active sensor nodes is decided at the beginning of each period (Ling and Znati 2009).
 Active node selection is determined based on the problem requirements (e.g. area monitoring, connectivity, or power efficiency).
 For instance, Jaggi and Abouzeid (2006) address the problem of maximizing the lifetime by dividing sensors into the maximum number of disjoint subsets such that each subset can ensure both coverage and connectivity.
 A greedy algorithm is applied once to solve this problem and the computed sets are activated in succession to achieve the desired network lifetime.
+Vu (2009), Yan et al. (2008), Padmayathy and Chitra (2010), propose algorithms working in a periodic fashion where a cover set is computed at the beginning of each period.
 Motivated by these works, PeCO protocol works in periods, where each period contains a preliminary phase for information exchange and decisions, followed by a sensing phase where one cover set is in charge of the sensing task.